 Instead, there was a carefully folded, yellowed newspaper.
 Maybe it was used for packing something important?
 I gently pulled it out of the bowl and unfolded it, but there was no hidden treasure.
 Ella sighed.
 She never spoke much, but her sighs were a language I’d learned to interpret.

 “You’ve found a salad spinner, or part of one,” I said, explaining the purpose and watching her shake her head in disappointment.
 “The newspaper may say something interesting.”
 I tried to sound hopeful.
-“Look, it’s from 2018, almost 80 years old.”
+“Look, it’s from 1918, almost 180 years old.”
 This elicited another sigh.
 “I’ll read it and I’ll tell you if I find something interesting, OK?”
-With a shrug, Ella left to find her friends.
+With a shrug, Ella wandered towards her friends.

 After their chores were done, I’d watch the five of them playing, without words for the most part.
 Only Daniel spoke to me at length and had shown an interest in learning how to read real books.
-At least I wouldn’t have to share the newspaper.
+That meant I wouldn’t have to share the newspaper.
 I carefully refolded it and carried it into the shed.
-I spent too much time maintaining my 300 square foot space, but what else could I do at my age?
+I spent too much time maintaining my small living space, but what else could I do at my age?
 The two boys had built their own shed over the hill, still within shouting distance, but the three girls were still pre-teens and would stay with me a while longer.
-I enjoyed their company but had to remind myself that lack of conversation gave me more time for quiet contemplation.
+I enjoyed their company but had to remind myself that lack of conversation gave me more time for peaceful contemplation.

 I continued turning the brittle pages, searching for insights.
 There was a short article on overcrowding in cities, and how it initially made people more tolerant of differences but later led to gang violence.
-No need to worry about overcrowding these days, I thought.
-But would the scenario keep playing out as it did in the wild?
+No need to worry about overcrowding these days, I thought, but would the scenario keep playing out as it did in the wild?
 Prey and predator levels were rarely in balance.
 The next page held a gold mine.
-A man named John Elfreth Watkins made a number of accurate predictions in 1900 about what the world would look like a hundred years later.
+In 1900, A man named John Elfreth Watkins predicted what the world would look like a hundred years later.
 He saw only improvements, and was able to predict digital photography, mobile phones, television, pre-prepared meals and hot house vegetables.
 Perhaps I can get the kids interested in imagining what their world would look like in a hundred years.